 A closer look at the loco depot.

-A separate loco depot is built up using the Hornby Control System.
+A separate museum loco depot is built up with early Hornby locos and is using the Hornby Control System.
 The 3 running tracks are made with double track (outside 2).
 For all the other tracks, I have used post-war French tinplate track with level sleepers.

 I like the tiny details of the vintage Hornby 0-gauge range.
 The electrical accessories, as the No. 2E Double Arm Signal and the 2E Signal Cabin, are connected to the rails using the original Hornby earthing/bonding clips.
-For the Track Connecting Plates, I use the original red Meccano plugs (see photo above).
+For the Track Connecting Plates, I use the original red Meccano plugs.

 Next to Hornby O-gauge, I started collecting items of the Leeds Model Company too.
 These items found a place above the layout and below the boxes for the Hornby electric items.